Toupret Filler Review – Full Range

 Toupret Interior Filler

 Toupret is my go to interior filler.
-It sands down really well leaving a smooth finish. drying times are dependant the amount of water you mix into it, on average it takes the same time to dry as most mixable fillers. most important thing with this product it doesn’t flash, nothing is worse than prepping a job then the filler shows through the paint. definitely worth having a bag of this on your van.
+It sands down really well leaving a smooth finish.
+Drying times are dependant the amount of water you mix into it, on average it takes the same time to dry as most mixable fillers.
+The most important thing with this product it doesn’t flash.
+Nothing is worse than prepping a job, then the filler shows through the paint.
+Definitely worth having a bag of this on your van.

-Toupret Redlite is a ready mixed lightweight filler that offers quick drying time and doesn’t flash through.
-It states that it doesn’t require sanding, but I would suggest that you still need to sand down.
-The only negative I have that it doesn’t come in bigger tubs.
-The pros which there is a few like all Toupret fillers the do not flash or grin through and they dry fairly quickly and they are reasonably priced.
+Toupret Redlite is a ready mixed lightweight filler that offers a quick drying time and doesn’t flash.
+The instructions on the tub say it doesn’t require sanding, but I would suggest that you still need to sand down.
+The only negative is it doesn’t come in bigger tubs.
+It also dries fairly quickly and is reasonably priced.

 I would give this product a 8.5/10

 Toupret Fine Surface Filler

-Toupret fine surface filler is a ready mixed lightweight filler for fine surface filling like other Toupret products it offers quick drying times and will not flash or grin through.
+Toupret fine surface filler is a ready mixed lightweight filler for fine surface imperfections.
+Like other Toupret products, it offers quick drying times and will not flash or grin through.
 This filler is only suitable for very small imperfections and anything deeper the 1mm it will sink.
-Which is a downside for me, but it does fit it’s purpose well.
+This is a downside for me, but it does fit it’s purpose well.

 I would give this product a 7/10

 Toupret Joint and Skim

-Toupret joint and skim comes in ready mixed and powder form, I have only used the powder form so I can’t comment on the ready mixed sorry.
+Toupret joint and skim comes in ready mixed and powder form.
+I have only used the powder form so I can’t comment on the ready mixed sorry.
 Toupret joint and skim mixes up easily and goes on smoothly.
-It dries at a reasonable rate; it sands down very well and like the rest of the Toupret range it doesn’t flash/grin through when applying paint.
-I can find any negatives with this product and the pros are it mixes nice and sands down well and it’s reasonably priced.
+It dries at a reasonable rate, sands down very well and like the rest of the Toupret range, it doesn’t flash/grin through after applying paint.
+It mixes nicely, sands down well and it’s reasonably priced.